Johor Darul Ta'zim F.C.: Felda United

 Beginning in 2013, with JDT's resurrection and emergence as one of Malaysia's football powerhouse to fight for the league titles and other domestic cup campaigns, Felda United became one of the club's main rivals.
 Between 2013 and 2016, the two sides met on 12 occasions, with JDT triumphant six times, Felda United thrice, with the remaining three games being draws.

 In the 2014 edition of the Malaysia Cup, the clubs met in the semi-final for a place in the final.
 JDT went into the match hoping to complete a "double" after winning the 2014 Malaysia Super League title, whereas Felda United were trying to salvage their season with a cup final appearance and the possibility of winning silverware after being the losing side in the 2014 Malaysia FA Cup final.
 After Felda won 4–3 in the first leg in a waterlogged pitch at Selayang Stadium, JDT won the second leg 3–1 and earned a place in the final with a 6–5 aggregate victory.

-Towards the end of the 2015 season, the 2015 AFC Cup winners crashed to a 2–1 home defeat from Felda United, eliminating JDT out of the Malaysia Cup competition in a quarter-final duel.
+Towards the end of the 2015 season, Johor lost 2–1 at home to Felda United in the quarter-finals of the Malaysia Cup.
 It was the first home loss for JDT since 2013.